The Best Dog Crate for Weimaraner 2021

 For some people, a pet crate is not just a pet crate – they have to do it in style.
 If that’s you and you don’t have the MidWest iCrate Starter Kit, consider some of these necessary accessories for Weimaraner crate training:

-Crate Toys: Dog toys are not only an excellent way to exercise the young master but will also keep them busy and mentally engaged when you aren’t around to fill that spot.
-Consider adding puzzles and interactive toys, rope and pull toys, chew toys, treat-dispensing toys, or even heavy-duty toys.
+Dog toys are not only an excellent way to exercise the young master but will also keep them busy and mentally engaged when you aren’t around to fill that spot.
+Consider adding puzzles and interactive toys, rope and pull toys, chew toy, treat-dispensing toys, or even heavy-duty toys.
+Some of them also come with exercise pens.

 Are you looking to create a warmer environment, or do you want to make it den-like?
 Are you looking for posh and cozy, or do you prefer something that will filter out the noise?
 Is it for indoors, or do you spend most of your time outdoors, and you want something that can shield the pet from rain?
 With this in mind, you are now set to settle on the size, material type, and even DIY cage covers.